avamsykiran/Angular17_2Aug24_21Aug24_2to4/README.md

         These forms are recommemded to handle 90% of all form requirments in an angualr app.
         These forms are easier to test.

+    Rest API Calls using HttpClient

+        HttpClient from HttpClientModule from '@angular/common/http'.

+        to enable HttpClient service injection:
+            (a) importProvidersFrom(httpClientModule) in app.config

+            (or)

+            (b) provideHttpClient() in app.config

+        HttpClient
+            get(url) : Observable
+            post(url,reqBody) : Observable
+            put(url,reqBody) : Observable
+            delete(url) : Observable

+        Observable from 'rxjs' allows us to ahndle the asynchronous rest-api call.

+        let ob = httpClient.get(url);

+        ob.subscribe({
+            next: result => { /*handle the result of the request */ },
+            error: err => { /*handle the error */ }
+        })

+    Create a fake rest-api using json-server

+        json-server is a javascript library that generates rest-api from a .json file

+        md rest-api
+        cd rest-api
+        npm init -y
+        npm i json-server@0.17.4

+        create a rest-api/data.json that shall contain the hypothetical data

+        in package.json, we create a script
+            "start":"json-server --port 9999 --watch ./data.json"

+        npm start